develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 ## Coming soon...

-Next time we are going to learn together how to whistle.
-Whistling is a great skill that will help you express emotions at home, at work and in the garden.
+Next time we will learn how to whistle.
+Whistling is a great skill that helps you express emotions at home, in the neighborhood, at work and maybe even in the garden.

 Cheers!